oudalab/co-incidents/README.md

 so given a pattern what is the qucik way to search out a set of events that have this pattern in a large dataset: for example: kill-> protest-> kill.
+/home/yan/coincidenceData

+>steps to get the tfidf data from the sampleEventData.json